OctaDist/OctaDist.github.io/development.md

 ## Development
 ***
-OctaDist is maintained on Github version control system.
-The program is written in Python 3 binding to TkInter GUI platform.
+OctaDist is written in Python 3 binding to TkInter GUI platform.
-It is tested on Windows 10 64-bit system and on CentOS 7 for Linux platform.
+It has been tested on Windows OS, macOS, and Linux OS for 32/64-bit system.
 Matplotlib library is used for plotting the graph and displaying the molecule and octahedral structure. <br/>

+The program is maintained on Github version control system.
+If you found a bug in program, please submit it on [issues page](https://github.com/OctaDist/OctaDist/issues).
-To submit a bug in program and give a contribution on program development, please pull request on [the source code Github](https://github.com/OctaDist/OctaDist).
+To give a contribution on program development, please pull request on [the source code Github](https://github.com/OctaDist/OctaDist). <br/>

 We appreciate all help and contribution in getting program development.

 ## Prerequisite